The United Church of Canada and its global partners work together in God’s mission for wholeness of life.

 We have been involved in global partnerships, through our antecedent denominations, since before church union in 1925.
 What we have learned through our common effort is expressed in our partnership principles.

 Partnership describes sharing and exchanging resources, ideas, and people.
 Partnerships are how we live out right relationships—relationships that reflect Christ’s character of justice and love, based on respect, equality, trust, sharing, and transparency.
 The United Church's partnership work is centred in principles (adopted in 2008) that include equality, trust, and mutual respect, and shared commitment to resist all forms of oppression.
-Please see Principles of Global Partnership: What’s It All About? under Downloads below for an inviting introduction to this complex topic.
+Please see Principles of Global Partnership: What’s It All About? under Downloads for an inviting introduction to this complex topic.

 Reports and statements detailing the United Church’s understanding of global partnership can be found on the United Church Commons.